NEW – DWRC Undergraduate Water Research Internship Program

 The 2018 Application Deadline is: Friday April 6, 2018 by 5:00 pm

 With support from the Water Resources Research Act (WRRA) and the U.S. Geological Survey, the University of Delaware Water Resources Center (DWRC) is recruiting undergraduate students to be accepted to the 2018 water resources research internship program.
 The DWRC is placing special emphasis on the critical water issues of the day in Delaware including riverine/coastal flooding, surface/ground water contamination (algal blooms and PFOAs), and water governance, policy, and economics and the following priority topics:

 - Eligibility: Undergraduate students enrolled at any institution of higher learning in the State of Delaware may apply, except those graduating at the end of the spring semester.
 All students must have the support of a faculty advisor and a minimum GPA of 3.0.

-- Program Details and Deadlines: The DWRC will pay up to $3500 per undergraduate intern, paid as hours worked at $10 per hour, up to a maximum of 350 hours.
-Internship projects will start in the summer and can be paid only through February, with the final report submitted in April, at the latest.
+- Program Details and Deadlines: The DWRC will provide a $3,000 fellowship per undergraduate intern, paid as hours worked at $10 per hour, up to a maximum of 300 hours.
+Internship projects may start in the summer or September 2018 and can be funded through the end of the Spring 2019 semester with a final report and poster submitted in April 2019.
 Interns are also required to participate in a poster session at an undergraduate research conference in the spring.
 Contact faculty, reach an agreement to work together, and identify your topic to investigate.
 Faculty may not advise more than two interns concurrently and must provide matching funds consistent with DWRC guidelines, usually by committing a percentage of their time to the intern’s project.

 Meet our Undergraduate Students – Past and Present